 When human givens therapists are working towards full qualification (HG.Dip.P.), on successful completion of the HG Diploma, they become Graduate Members of the HGI.
 This means that they can practise as a Trainee Status therapist (or counsellor) under supervision, in accordance with the Institute’s supervision policy, and are subject to the HGI’s ethics code and complaints procedure.
 They are not, however, yet eligible to appear on the HGI's official register of fully-qualified HG practitioners.

 Graduate Members in private practice must always make it clear that they are working towards their final Practitioner Qualification (which must be completed within two years of when they were awarded the HG Diploma) and always describe themselves as a Trainee HG therapist, practitioner or counsellor.

 Please Note: some of our Registered Members also appear on additional psychotherapy or counselling registers.

-The NHS has recently updated their employment information, and now seeks counsellors who are on an Accredited Register, such as the HGI's.
+The NHS has recently updated their employment information, and now seeks counsellors who are on a PSA Accredited Register, such as the HGI's.

-NHS Choices states that "reputable therapists will be registered with a professional organisation that's been accredited by the Professional Standards Authority (PSA) – this means they have met the PSA's required professional standards to practice" and NHS Employers lists the Human Givens Institute (HGI) as a provider of counselling services under details of the use and benefits of Accredited Registers, the list of which is managed and held by the PSA, view here.
+NHS Choices states that "reputable therapists will be registered with a professional organisation that's been accredited by the Professional Standards Authority (PSA) – this means they have met the PSA's required professional standards to practice" and NHS Employers also emphasises on its page about regulation the importance and benefits of Accredited Registers, the list of which is managed and held by the PSA, view here.

-Health Education England, on the NHS Health Careers website, also highlights the importance of Accredited Registers under 'Entry Requirements and Training' and lists the Human Givens Institute.
+Health Education England, on the NHS Health Careers website, also highlights the importance of Accredited Registers under 'Entry Requirements and Training'.